-SNP signs contract with new auditors
+SNP appoints new auditors as deadline looms

 - Published

-The SNP has signed a contract with a new auditor more than six months after the previous firm quit, the BBC can reveal.
+The SNP has signed a contract with a new auditor more than six months after the previous firm quit.

-Sources said the party now hopes to be able to file its accounts in time to meet key deadlines.

 The SNP's Westminster group risks losing £1.2m of public funding if it does not submit audited accounts by 31 May.

+Stephen Flynn, the Westminster group's leader, said he was now confident that the deadline would be met.

-The party must also file its accounts with the Electoral Commission in July.
+The party must also file its audited accounts with the Electoral Commission in July.

-It only emerged last month that the SNP's previous auditors, Johnston Carmichael, had quit in September of last year.
+It emerged last month that the SNP's previous auditors, Johnston Carmichael, had quit in September of last year.

-The party's new leader, Humza Yousaf, and Westminster group leader Stephen Flynn have both said they were previously unaware that the SNP no longer had an accountancy firm in place.
+The party's new leader, Humza Yousaf, said he only found out after winning the contest to succeed Nicola Sturgeon that the party no longer had an accounting firm in place.

 A source told the BBC that Mr Yousaf, Mr Flynn and their teams had "put in some shift to fix the situation they inherited".